-Risk area Mitigation Capital management (debt, equity and cash flow) Goodman Group could suffer an inability to deliver its strategy, or an acute liquidity or solvency crisis, financial loss or financial distress as a result of a failure in the design or execution of its capital management and financing strategy.
+Risk area Miti gation Capital management (debt, equity and cash flow) Goodman Group could suffer an inability to deliver its strategy, or an acute liquidity or solvency crisis, financial loss or financial distress as a result of a failure in the design or execution of its capital management and financing strategy.
 Monthly preparation of a consolidated Capital Management Plan, which is reported to the Goodman Group Investment Committee and the Finance and Treasury management committee Financial reporting to the Goodman Group Board Weekly cash flow monitoring and reporting Goodman Group Board approved Financial Risk Management (FRM) policy Capital partnering transfers risks into Partnerships Low gearing, ample liquidity and appropriate hedging and duration to absorb market shocks Diversity and tenor of debt funding sources and cash on deposit Appropriate hedging quantities and duration in accordance with FRM policy Distribution pay-out ratio consistent with contribution of development earnings Long lease terms with prime customers Strong assets that can generate better rental outcomes and growth Key urban market strategy - urban, infill locations support re-usability of property Insurance program (both Goodman Group's and key counterparties including project specific insurance.
 Economic and geopolitical environment Economic conditions and government policies present both risks and opportunities in the property and financial markets and the business of our customers, which can impact the delivery of Goodman's strategy and its financial performance.
-1 code on coot management Geopolitical A continued increase in geopolitical tension between countries could have consequences on our people, operations, and capital partners.
-Global diversification of Goodman Group's property portfolios Focus on core property portfolios in key urban market locations and adaptable assets Annual five year business strategy Focus on cost management Annual risk assessment and profile Co-investment with local capital partners.
+Global diversification of Goodman Group's property portfolios Focus on core property portfolios in key urban market locations and adaptable assets Focus on cost management Annual risk assessment and profile Annual budget Regular independent property valuations Asset planning program Prudent capital management with low gearing and significant available liquidity to allow for potential market shocks Adherence to FRM policy as it relates to hedging of interest rates and currencies Co-investment with local capital partners.
+Geopolitical A continued increase in geopolitical tension between countries could have consequences on our people, operations, and capital partners. + + + + + Global diversification of Goodman Group's property portfolios Focus on core property portfolios in key urban market locations and adaptable assets Annual five year business strategy Focus on cost management Annual risk assessment and profile Co-investment with local capital partners.